Skip Navigation

 Postal Strike

 Our securities rules contain requirements on delivery of documents to the shareholders of public companies and on the filing of documents with the BC Securities Commission (BCSC).
-The following is our position relating to these requirements given the disruption of postal service.
+The following is our position relating to these requirements in the event of a full suspension of postal service.

 Relief from requirement to deliver financial statements and related disclosure